anoved/Safari-Reading-List-Recipe/README.md

 Limitations
 -----------

 - **Reading List items are not removed or marked as read.** In other words, articles will remain in your Reading List until you manually remove them.
+(This recipe does not edit or modify your bookmarks file.)
 - Since your Reading List may point to articles on any site, there is no way to anticipate exactly what content to extract.
 This recipe therefore relies on Calibre's `auto_cleanup` function, which is derived from [Readability](https://code.google.com/p/arc90labs-readability/).
-It works pretty well.
+It works pretty OK.
 - Sometimes Safari cannot determine the article title and will just provide the name of the site.
 This is reflected in the recipe output.
 - Minimal testing has been performed.
 - No error checking is performed.